NAP-DSP/nap_dsp_video_guide/README.md

-This guide for integrating with NAP DSP Video using OpenRTB 2.3, VAST 3.0.
+This guide for integrating with nap dsp Video using OpenRTB 2.3, VAST 3.0.
 (Should there be missing fields or requirements, please default requirements to the spec itself.)

-NAP DSP Video uses JSON and the HTTP POST method.
+nap dsp Video uses JSON and the HTTP POST method.

 If you have any question about this document, please reach out to nap_dsp@nasmedia.co.kr.
 <br>